Check out 4-H events going on in the county!

 The 2017St.
 Croix County Fair will be held on July 19-23, 2017 in Glenwood City.
 Events that will be held at St. Croix County Fair will be posted once they have been scheduled.

 Day camp isn’t just for 4-H members so feel free to bring a friend or two.
-Attend one of the two day long camps for grades K-3 for a day of activities, songs, games, snacks and lunch.
+Attend one of the two different day long camps for grades K-3 for a day of activities, songs, games, snacks and lunch.
 Camp will be held in Baldwin as well as in New Richmond this year.
-Stay tuned for day camp counselor information as well as day camper information.

 MINI TALENT EXPLOSION: April 22, 2017